How to build an Outdoor Training Platform

 Making room for the platform

 First of, you should dig to a depth of 35 cm.
-This leaves room for a bottom layer of ~25 cm of compacted aggregate course, a middle layer of 8-10 cm thick concrete tiles and a top layer of 15 mm rubber mats.
+This leaves room for a bottom layer of ~25 cm of compacted aggregate course, a middle layer of 8-10 cm thick concrete tiles and a top layer of 15 mm thick rubber mats.
 This is the hardest part of the build.

 Building the training platform layer by layer

-As you can from the picture above, I did not initially add concrete tiles between the aggregate course and the rubber mats.
-If you only to body weight movements on your platform, this will probably be fine.
+As you can see from the picture above, I did not initially add concrete tiles between the aggregate course and the rubber mats.
+If you only do body weight movements on your platform, this will probably be fine.
 But if you want to lift and drop weights on the platform, you should now add a layer of 8-10 cm thick concrete tiles.

 On top of the concrete tiles you place your rubber mats.
 Make sure that each row of mats is sligthly shifted compared the the neighbouring rows, so you never have to align four corners.
 This will make the rubber mats less prone to moving around etc.